Julia Butterfly Hill: Ecuadorian oil pipeline protest

-On July 16, 2002, Hill was jailed in Quito, Ecuador outside the offices of Occidental Petroleum, for protesting a proposed oil pipeline that would penetrate a virgin Andean cloud forest that teems with rare birds.
+On July 16, 2002, Hill was jailed in Quito, Ecuador, outside the offices of Occidental Petroleum, for protesting a proposed oil pipeline that would penetrate a virgin Andean cloud forest that teems with rare birds.
 Ecuadorian President Gustavo Noboa commented, "The little gringos have been arrested, including the old cockatoo who climbs trees."
 Hill was later deported from Ecuador.

 Tax redirection

 In 2003, Hill became a proponent of tax redirection, resisting payment of about $150,000 in federal taxes, donating the money to after-school programs, arts and cultural programs, community gardens, programs for Native Americans, alternatives to incarceration, and environmental protection programs.
 She said:

 I actually take the money that the IRS says goes to them and I give it to the places where our taxes should be going.
 And in my letter to the IRS I said: "I'm not refusing to pay my taxes.
 I'm actually paying them but I'm paying them where they belong because you refuse to do so."

+In a 2012 interview, Hill said the unpaid tax liability was approximately $175,000.
+After various penalties and interest, the government claimed she owed more than $400,000.
+Hill also stated that the IRS had pursued collection efforts and that she had appeared in tax court twice, although no criminal charges had been filed against her at that time.